stillingdesign/getrich/src/docs.md

 After getting the code onto your machine and opening it within your code editor, simply run an `npm i` to install dependencies.
 Follow that up with `npm start` to fire up the <link-txt class="variant-text" href="https://www.11ty.dev/docs/dev-server/" target="_blank">11ty Dev Server.</link-txt>

 <md-block>
-    <strong>Confused?</strong> Hop over to the <link-txt class="variant-text" href="/docs/user-guide/">non-technical user guide</link-txt> where Mike will walk you through how to work on this website step-by-step.
+    <strong>Confused?</strong> Check out the <link-txt class="variant-text" href="/docs/how-it-works/">contributor guide.</link-txt> Here, Mike walks through how to get setup and start working on this website (with videos).
 </md-block>

 ---